149-code/Face-Recognition-with-Keras/README.md

 Random_Data_Pickle.py #Turns a few combined datasets of faces into a pickle for further formating

-Pickle_Proccesing.py #Preposeses the pickles porduces by Random_Data_Pickle.py and Class_Data_Pickle.py and creats X.p and Y.p
+Pickle_Proccesing.py #Preposeses the pickles porduces by Random_Data_Pickle.py and Class_Data_Pickle.py and creates X.p and Y.p

 Train.py #Trains a sequential model on X.p and Y.p

 Application.py #Uses a camera connected to your computer and then uses the model generated from Train.py to predict